Summary of options if you get an infringement notice

 - sufficient property is seized to cover your fines; or

 Arrest and community work permits

-You may be arrested under an enforcement warrant if you do not have enough Any property that is not freehold land (real property). to cover the amount owed and there are no other means of dealing with the fine.
+You may be arrested under an enforcement warrant if you do not have enough personal property to cover the amount owed and there are no other means of dealing with the fine.